The World's Rarest Gemstone

 Some colored diamonds, such as blue and yellow diamonds, are colored by trace amounts of impurities.
-Yellow diamonds are colored by nitrogen, and blue diamonds by boron.
+Yellow and champagne diamonds are colored by nitrogen, and blue diamonds by boron.
 However, red and pink diamonds are not colored by impurities; rather their color is the result of minute defects in the crystal lattice.
 The highest price paid for an orange diamond, was for a 14.82-carat stone known as 'The Orange', which fetched almost $2.4 million USD per carat.

 - First Published: December-07-2007